Anpliat/Breast-Cancer-Classification/README.md

 Neural_Networks.ipynb | This notebook contains the methodology for classifying breast cancer tumors using supervised learning techniques pickle_model.pkl | This file contains the winning model trained and ready to be used requirements.txt | This file contains all the project dependencies (libraries) needed for the current project to run

+Below, we give an overview of the contents of the two notebooks:
+:arrow_right: Assessment.ipynb

+:arrow_right: Neural_Networks.ipynb